-In accordance with the Small Business Innovation Development Act of 1982 and the Small Business Technology Transfer Act of 1992, irrespective of the time period in which the costs are incurred, no SBIR/STTR funds can be used to "support" any commercialization (Phase III activities).
+In accordance with the Small Business Innovation Development Act of 1982 and the Small Business Technology Transfer Act of 1992, irrespective of the time period in which the costs are incurred, no SBIR/STTR funds can be used to "support" any commercialization activities except for the Technical and Business Assistance (TABA) funds or with the Commercialization Readiness Pilot (CRP) funding opportunity.
 "Support" in this case includes both direct and indirect costs.